emlearn/emlearn-micropython/examples/har_trees/README.md

 **NOTE:** This is primarily *example* code for a Human Activity Recognition, not a generally-useful pretrained model.
-The dataset used is rather simple, and may not reflect the data you get from your device
+The dataset used is rather simple, and may not reflect the data you get from your device.
-- which will lead to poor classifications.
+Such data mismatch will often lead to poor classification results.
-For a real world usage you should probably replace the dataset with your own data, collected on your own device.
+For a real world usage you should aim to replace the dataset with your own data, collected on your own device.
+Or alternatively use a large and diverse dataset from a multiple users, devices and scenarios.

 At the bottom on the README there are some instructions and tools for collecting your own data, and training a custom model on such a dataset.